dharmik2319/cs-exhibition/README.md

-# cs-hell worldo
+#Introduction
-Repository for 8th Standard Computer Exhibition projects at Saint Paul's School.
+This is the repository for 8th Standard Computer Exhibition projects at Saint Paul's School.

+# A few Instructions